-Subsidiaries are the entities over which Allterco AD exercises control as defined in IFRS 10 Consolidated Financial Statements.
+Subsidiaries are the entities over which Shelly Group AD is in control as defined in IFRS 10 Consolidated Financial Statements.

 The parent-company (the investor) controls the investee company if it has:

 - Rights over the ownership of the subsidiary; - Rights over the variable returns from its participation in the subsidiar; - Ability to use its powers over the entity in order to influence the size of return on investment.